Active Royal Navy weapon systems: Anti-ship missiles

+Naval Strike Missile

+In November 2022, UK Secretary of State for Defence, Ben Wallace, confirmed that Norway's Naval Strike Missile would be purchased to equip a total of eleven of the Royal Navy's Type 23 frigates and Type 45 destroyers on an interim basis.
+Beginning in late 2023, the Naval Strike Missile (NSM) began being fit to a total of 11 Type 23 frigates and Type 45 destroyers in a 2×4 canister configuration to replace the Harpoon Block 1C anti-ship missile, which was formally retired at the end of 2023 (though Harpoon was still retained on HMS Lancaster as of the end of 2024).
+NSM also has the capability to attack land targets.

 The permanent replacement for Harpoon will be the FC/ASW (Future Cruise/Anti Ship Weapon), first announced in 2016, it will fly at hypersonic speed and will equip the new Type 26 frigates from 2028.
-In October 2021 this was put on hold, then it was announced in November that the introduction of these weapons may be delayed until the 2030s.
+In October 2021 this was put on hold.
+Then it was announced in November that the introduction of these weapons may be delayed until the 2030s.

-In March 2019 it was announced that an interim replacement for Harpoon would equip five of the Type 23 frigates.
-In November 2022, UK Secretary of State for Defence, Ben Wallace, confirmed that Norway's Naval Strike Missile would be purchased to equip a total of eleven of the Royal Navy's Type 23 frigates and Type 45 destroyers.

 Martlet

-The Martlet is a lightweight air-to-surface and surface-to-surface missile under development by Thales Air Defence for the United Kingdom.
-As of 2021, Martlet is entering service on the Fleet Air Arm's AgustaWestland AW159 Wildcat in the air-to-surface mode with up to twenty Martlet missiles envisaged for deployment on a single Wildcat helicopter.
-The missile is intended to counter light fast attack boats.
+The Martlet is a lightweight air-to-surface, anti-aircraft and surface-to-surface missile developed by Thales Air Defence for the United Kingdom.
+From 2021, Martlet entered initial service on the Fleet Air Arm's AgustaWestland AW159 Wildcat in the air-to-surface mode with up to twenty Martlet missiles able to be deployed on a single Wildcat helicopter.
+The missile is intended to counter light fast attack boats though it also incorporates an anti-aircraft capability demonstrating effectiveness against UAVs for example.
+Full operating capability was achieved in October 2025.

-The Martlet has also been tested in the surface-to-surface mode on the Type 23 frigate, using a launcher mounted on the side of the 30 mm cannon, as a relatively inexpensive missile to use against small craft and unmanned aerial vehicles.
+The Martlet has also been tested in the surface-to-surface mode on the Type 23 frigate, using a launcher mounted on the side of the 30 mm cannon, though it has not been deployed by the navy in that capacity.